Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Case Study - Results

 \subsubsection{Microgrid Parameters for Baseline Traffic Flows}

-The demand profile for the baseline case, previously shown in Fig.~\ref{fig:base_case_analysis}, illustrates the spatiotemporal demand distribution of the highway DWC load.
-This distribution serves as the foundation for the subsequent microgrid planning.
-Solving the sizing problem in Step 3 of Algorithm \ref{alg:planning_framework} yields the optimal system parameters for the microgrid, as shown in Fig.~\ref{fig:base_case_parameters}(a).
-The results indicate an optimal solar capacity of 43.41 MW and a total ES capacity of approximately 117 MWh.
-The system also requires a connection to the external grid of about 16.36 MW to ensure reliability during peak demand periods.
-The total system cost accounts for both the estimated capital cost of construction and the operational cost of grid withdrawals over the 20-year planning horizon.

-The graphs in Fig.~\ref{fig:base_case_parameters}(a) provide a deeper insight into the daily operation of the system.
-The microgrid power balance curve illustrates the interaction between solar generation, ES units, and external grid withdrawals in meeting the demand.
-Solar generation peaks around midday, at which point grid withdrawals drop to nearly zero.
-Any excess solar power is used to charge the ES units, which subsequently discharge during the evening peak when solar generation declines.
-External grid withdrawals fill in any remaining gaps when neither solar nor ES can fully meet the demand.
-This behavior aligns with expected system operation.
-It is important to note that the ES charging and discharging shown in the graph represent the cumulative sum across all ES units.
+Fig.~\ref{fig:base_case_parameters}(a) presents the sizing results based on the baseline CTMSIM traffic data.
+The optimal design includes 43.41 MW of solar capacity and 117 MWh of total ES capacity.
+An external grid connection of about 16.36 MW is required to maintain reliability during peak demand.
+The microgrid power balance curve illustrates the interaction among solar generation, ES, and grid imports.
+Solar output peaks around midday, reducing grid withdrawals to nearly zero.
+Excess solar energy charges the ES units, which discharge during the evening peak as solar generation declines.
+Grid imports meet residual demand when solar generation and ES are insufficient.
+The charging and discharging values shown are aggregated across all ES units.

 Fig.~\ref{fig:base_case_parameters}(b) depicts the voltage profiles for all buses in the system over the operational period.
-Voltages remain within the acceptable limits, demonstrating that the system is effectively designed to accommodate spatiotemporal demand fluctuations.
-Minor voltage drops are observed during periods of high demand, which are subsequently mitigated by reactive power supplied from the solar inverters and the strategic placement of ES units.
-This concludes the system design for the baseline traffic conditions.
-A similar strategy is then applied to define the microgrid design parameters for each traffic scenario discussed in Section \ref{subsubsec: Traffic Scenarios}.
+All voltages remain within acceptable limits, demonstrating that the system is effectively designed to accommodate spatiotemporal demand fluctuations.
+Minor voltage drops are observed during high demand periods, which are mitigated by the reactive power supplied from the solar inverters and the strategic placement of ES units.